theOlchi/coderunner/README.md

-# coderunner - A Moodle-CodeRunner-Docker-Container
+# Moodle CodeRunner Docker Container
-A really basic Docker setup for experimenting with Moodle, CodeRunner and Jobe
+A really basic Docker compose with everything out of the box for experimenting with Moodle, CodeRunner and Jobe